Bad Lobenstein: History

+On December 7, 2022, Bad Lobenstein hit the headlines, when the Jagdschloss Waidmannsheil – like other places in eleven German federal states, Italy and Austria – became the scene of one of the largest anti-terror operations in the history of the Federal Republic.
+In the course of the major raid against the right-wing terrorist network Patriotic Union around Heinrich XIII Prinz Reuss, who was accused by the Public Prosecutor General of Germany of preparing a coup in Germany, the castle was searched.

 Incorporating communities

 On 4 August 1993 previously independent municipalities Helmsgrün and Lichtenbrunn got incorporated into the community of Bad Lobenstein.
 On 1 January 1997 also Unterlemnitz and in 1999 Oberlemnitz got in incorporated.

-Population growth
+Demographics

 Demographic development (from 1994 on each number was counted on 31 December):